 Rural health organizations, such as Nanticoke, commonly work with partner organizations to close gaps in care and gain access to necessary resources.
 These partnerships help ensure the best possible care continues to be available for our community, long into the future.

-As a member of our community, please refer to the Frequently Asked Questions below to learn more about what’s happening.
+As a member of our community, please refer to the Frequently Asked Questions below to learn more about this affiliation.
 If you have any questions about this document, please call us at 302-629-6611, ext.
 8950.

 Frequently Asked Questions

 What will the new organization look like?
 The affiliation is legally called a Membership Substitution.
-We are both Not-for-Profit businesses so there is no real cash exchanged.
-Simply put, at closing, Nanticoke Health Services, our current corporate entity, goes away and is substituted by Peninsula Regional Health System (PRHS).
-PRHS will be the corporate umbrella under which all Nanticoke’s entities, including the hospital and the physician network, will fall.
-In 2020, there are plans to re-launch the health system brand.
+We are both Not-for-Profit businesses, so there is no real cash exchanged.
+Simply put, Nanticoke Health Services, our current corporate entity, goes away and is now substituted by Peninsula Regional Health System (PRHS).
+There are plans to re-launch the health system with a new brand by the summer of 2020.
 Nanticoke Memorial Hospital and Peninsula Regional Medical Center, the hospitals themselves, will keep their names.
-The two physician networks will become one and also get a new brand that mirrors the new Health System name.
+The two physician networks will become one and also get a new name that mirrors the new health system name.

 Will there be staffing changes?
-While Nanticoke made a few recent changes due to budget, Peninsula has no immediate plans to make big changes.
-The new Health System will begin to look at ways to enhance services already provided by both Nanticoke and Peninsula.
-This was true when the letter of intent was signed and remains true today with the signing of the definitive agreement.
-Regardless of the affiliation, an organization must manage their finances appropriately for their long-term viability.
-Eventually, the new Health System will incorporate two hospitals, a freestanding medical facility, a physician enterprise and a host of other health-related sites/businesses.
-In total, there will be nearly 5,000 employees; which affords multiple employment opportunities across the health system.
+There are no immediate plans for big changes.
+The new health system will begin to look at ways to enhance services already provided by both hospitals.
+Eventually, the new health system will incorporate two hospitals, a freestanding medical facility (McCready), a physician enterprise and a host of other health-related sites/businesses.
+In total, there will be nearly 5,000 employees, which affords multiple employment opportunities across the health system.

-What will happen with Nanticoke’s current partnerships and contracts?
+What will happen with current partnerships and contracts?
 This is another one of those areas that will be worked out in more detail over the next year.
-Keep in mind Nanticoke (and PRMC) have many contracts and it will take time for the Health System to work through these once the change-over occurs.
-Penny Short and Tom Brown are Nanticoke’s appointment to the Executive committee overseeing the integration.
-Again, it will take some time to get through this level of details.
-As with other areas, current partnerships and contracts will be evaluated at Nanticoke and Peninsula and at the appropriate time, changes may be made.
-Nanticoke and Peninsula will continue to support our communities including local businesses, where we can.
+Keep in mind, Nanticoke and Peninsula Regional have many contracts and it will take time for the health system to work through these.
+As with other areas, current partnerships and contracts will be evaluated and changes may be made at the appropriate time.
+Nanticoke and Peninsula Regional will continue to support our communities and local businesses.

-How do you plan to grow services for Nanticoke?
-There are many areas in which we believe we can work together to provide better care in Sussex County.
-While much of this is to be evaluated during the integration process, we are already looking at how to improve services at Peninsula’s Millsboro location.
-We will also evaluate cardiology, orthopedic and other service lines to see where we can make improvements; working toward a stronger system of care by leveraging what both organizations have to offer.
-There is also a great deal of opportunity to grow our population health programs to better manage patients through the system of care
+How do you plan to grow services?
+There are many areas in which we believe we can work together to provide better care across the region.
+While much of this is to be evaluated during the integration process, we are already looking at how to improve services in Millsboro.
+We will also evaluate cardiology, orthopedic and other service lines to see where we can make improvements; working toward a stronger system of care by best using what both organizations have to offer.
+There is also a great deal of opportunity to grow our population health programs together to better manage patients across the continuum of care.